fluxcd/website/content/en/flux/security/slsa-assessment.md

 We will be using the [source-controller](https://github.com/fluxcd/source-controller) container image hosted on GHCR for this example, but these instructions can be used for all Flux container images.

-First, we need to find the digest of the image we want to verify:
+First, collect the digest of the image to verify:

 ```console
 $ crane digest ghcr.io/fluxcd/source-controller:v1.0.0
 sha256:8dfd386a338eab2fde70cd7609e3b35a6e2f30283ecf2366da53013295fa65f3
 ```

-Using the digest, we can now verify the provenance of the Flux controller by specified its repository and version:
+Using the digest, verify the provenance of the Flux controller by specifying the repository and version:

 ```console
 $ slsa-verifier verify-image ghcr.io/fluxcd/source-controller:v1.0.0@sha256:8dfd386a338eab2fde70cd7609e3b35a6e2f30283ecf2366da53013295fa65f3 --source-uri github.com/fluxcd/source-controller --source-tag v1.0.0